-Since blockchain and cryptos are a threat to the banking system, a major industry that blockchain will boost blockchain is financial technology — or fintech.
+Since blockchain and cryptos are threats to the banking system, a major industry that blockchain will boost is financial technology — or fintech.

 Major banks have had a stranglehold on this industry and our money for decades.
 And in 2018, American banks made nearly $69 billion in account maintenance and overdraft fees.

-Up until now, there was nothing we could do about all the fees, until blockchain started.
+Until blockchain started, there was nothing we could do about all the fees.

 It will allow individuals to make smart, digital contracts from ONE person to another without a middleman.

-Companies are using blockchain technology to find solutions to slowing down the spread of COVID-19.
+Companies are using blockchain technology to find solutions to slow down the spread of COVID-19.

-If we were to take a decentralized health database of infected patients and cross reference that with a decentralized location database, we could create a map of hot spots, or places where an infected person recently visited.
-And this could be done without revealing the identity of the person.
+If we were to take a decentralized health database of infected patients and cross-reference that with a decentralized location database, we could create a map of hot spots, or places where an infected person recently visited.
+And this could be done without revealing the person’s identity.

-We already saw this method used by South Korea.
-They aggressively tested and traced everyone.
-And a law was passed which required phone companies to turn over mobile location data.
+South Korea has already used this method.
+It aggressively tested and traced everyone.
+And a law was passed that required phone companies to turn over mobile location data.

 However, the idea of forcing AT&T and Verizon to turn over phone location data to the government would not fly in the U.S., where liberty and privacy are cherished ideals.

-As blockchain technology improves, it will help fuel the new era of opportunities in the years to come.
+As blockchain technology improves, it will help fuel the new era of opportunity in the years to come.

-If you’re interested in investing in blockchain technology and learning more about it, click here to watch Ian King’s presentation on tech companies disrupting big industries.
+If you’re interested in investing in blockchain technology and learning more about it, click here to watch my presentation on tech companies disrupting big industries.